KENVIN FORM MARTIAL ARTS ACADEMY INSTRUCTOR SPOTLIGHT

 Mr. Hornung and his family attend Celebration Church in Georgetown, TX.
-Mr. Hornung is a member of and a trainer for the Campus Support team, providing security and first responder services for the church, its leaders, and attendees.
+Mr. Hornung is a Team Captain and a trainer for the Campus Support team, providing security and first responder services for the church, its leaders, and attendees.
 Mr. Hornung and his wife are involved in church small groups as well.

 Mr. Hornung has been trained in ADD (Avoid, Deny, Defend) and CRASE (Civilan Response to Active Shooter Events) active shooter response.